Blendify/blender-manual/blender_docs/manual/getting_started/about/introduction.rst

 3D content creation software such as Blender have the added technical complexity and jargon associated with the underlying technologies.
-Terms like UV maps, materials, shaders, meshes, and subsurf are the mediums of the digital artist, and understanding them, even broadly, will help you to use Blender to its best.
+Terms like UV maps, materials, shaders, meshes, and "subsurf" are the mediums of the digital artist, and understanding them, even broadly, will help you to use Blender to its best.

 So keep reading this manual, learn the great tool that Blender is, keep your mind open to